Webreaper/CentralisedPackageConverter/README.md

 * `-d` will force the tool to run in 'dry run' mode, meaning no changes will be written to disk.
 * `-r` will reverse the conversion process - writing the versions back to the csproj files, and deleting the `Directory.Package.props` file.
+* `-y` will skip the "Are you sure you want to do this" prompt and make the changes regardless.
+Be careful!